Caryio/DigitalCodeLock/README.md

 [*Demo Video*](https://youtu.be/HS3wS0boEv8 "Demo Video")

 I'm busy with school work these days.
 So codes are still being sorted out...
 So sorry for that.
+Maybe I'll upload the assignment first in several days.